patka00/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 {% endhint %}

 {% hint style="info" %}
+Your secrets are securely transferred with the SDK from your machine to the SMS over a TLS channel.
+Internally, your secrets are encrypted with standard AES encryption before been written to disk.
-Our goal with the SMS is to run it entirely inside an enclave.
+Next releases will feature a SMS running entirely inside a trusted enclave.
 {% endhint %}

 Let's see how to do all of that!